Henri Fantin-Latour: Legacy

 His first major UK gallery exhibition in 40 years took place at the Bowes Museum in April 2011.
 Musée du Luxembourg presented a retrospective exhibition of his work in 2016–2017 entitled "À fleur de peau".

-The painting A Basket of Roses was used as the cover of New Order's album Power, Corruption & Lies by Peter Saville in 1983.
+A reproduction of the painting A Basket of Roses was used as the cover of New Order's album Power, Corruption & Lies by Peter Saville in 1983.

+Nine artworks by Fantin-Latour are listed concerning their Nazi-era provenance on the Lost Art Foundation website.